 - Install floor drains or sump pumps in basements as necessary.

-- Keep the temperature inside the home comfortable—not excessively hot in the winter or cool in the summer.
+- Keep the temperature inside the home comfortable—neither excessively hot in the winter nor cool in the summer.
 Drastic changes between indoor and outdoor temperatures can contribute greatly to moisture problems.

 T. Platts-Mills, J. Vaughan, M. Carter, and J. Woodfolk, Journal of Allergy and Clinical Immunology, “The Role of Intervention in Established Allergy: Avoidance of Indoor Allergens in the Treatment of Chronic Allergic Diseases,” pp. 787-804 (November 2000).